When are you open?

 Our kitchens are stocked with: basic dishes, eating and cooking utensils, glasses, pots and pans, salt and pepper, dish towels, pot holders, dish soap, sponge, paper towels, coffee maker and filters, toaster, microwave, four burner stove, and refrigerator.
 The bathrooms include: bar soap, towels, and toilet paper (No shampoo and conditioner.)
 We also provide free firewood for your fireplace and a charcoal barbeque on your deck, but you need to bring charcoal and lighter fluid.
 We also provide towels in the kitchen and bathroom.

 Do you have photos of my cabin?

-Unfortunately, we do not have photos of each individual cabin.
-However, you can visit our Cabin Overview page to see interior photos of some of the cabins.
-They provide a representative sample of our accommodations and furnishings.
-We like to say that we are a big step up from camping with comfortable beds, running water, and full kitchens.
-Think “comfortable and rustic” rather than “stylish and luxurious.”
+We do have photos of the individual cabins that you can access on our Cabins page.
+We like to say we are a big step up from camping with comfortable beds, running water, and full kitchens.
+Think “comfortable and rustic,” rather than “stylish and luxurious.”
 That said, we are constantly upgrading our cabins to improve your experience.